 If we spend all our time fretting over the reality that the child is dyslexic trying to correct each test result when they are drawing upside down or simply rotated e’s and other alphabetical letters, then we are wasting our own time.
 Allow the alphabet to be what the alphabet is with the child and look at further solutions.

 - Question: What are the best Tests for Dyslexia?

 Answer: There are all kinds of tests for Dyslexia but many of them are humiliating to the Dyslexic student or Adult Dyslexic.
 The reality of Dyslexia is that is not a Dis-easement.
 It is not an uncomfortable thing to live with and in fact it can be a very creative condition to live in.

 The Best testing for Dyslexia the accepting of Dyslexia.
-Many times a Dyslexic knows that they are dyslexic and yet they are unable to express it because of the social stereotypes.
-Testing Dyslexia is a very difficult thing to do and this is why there are so many test and so many different solutions for diagnosis of Dyslexia.
+Many times, a Dyslexic knows that they are dyslexic and yet they are unable to express it because of the social stereotypes.
+Testing Dyslexia is a very difficult thing to do, and this is why there are so many tests and so many different solutions for diagnosis of Dyslexia.

-If the person tends to read upside down without difficulty or writes there letters reverse or upside down they likely have some degree of Dyslexia.
-If the person reads and then rereads the same sentence and each time they read it they read it as a slightly different sentence then they are likely some degree of Dyslexia.
+If the person tends to read upside down without difficulty or writes their letters reverse or upside down, they likely have some degree of Dyslexia.
+If the person reads and then rereads the same sentence and each time, they read it they read it as a slightly different sentence then they are likely some degree of Dyslexia.

 If the person reads perry, instead of berry they are likely Dyslexic.
 The test of reading outload is a test by itself for Dyslexia.
 Many Dyslexics will not read well outload or if they have to keep a certain rhythm or speed to their reading.
 Many Dyslexics will also write inverted letters if they are needing to write with any quick speed.